drvinceknight/Nashpy/docs/discussion/asymmetric-replicator-dynamics.rst

 Every stable steady state is a Nash equilibria, and every Nash equilibria is a steady state in asymmetric replicator dynamics.

-Similarly to :ref:`replicator-dynamics`, a game is not guaranteed to converge to a steady state.
+Similarly to :ref:`replicator-dynamics-discussion`, a game is not guaranteed to converge to a steady state.
 Find below the probability distributions for both the row player and the column player over time, of a game that does not converge::